 The benefit base is the beneficiary's average "netted SIC contribution base", obtained during the six-month period preceding work-leave.
 For employees, the "netted SIC contribution base" is gross wage minus employee's contributions, PIT and Surtax.
 For self-employed the "netted SIC contribution base" is the base for SIC counterfactually taxed by employees' SIC, PIT and Surtax.
 The "insurance period condition" assumes that preceding the maternity leave, the beneficiary has been insured, either: (a) at least 12 months continuously, or (b) at least 18 months with interruptions during a 24 month period.
 If the insurance period condition is fulfilled, the benefit amount is equal to 100% of the benefit base during the whole period.
-Before 07/2017, the minimum benefit amount was HRK 1,663 (50% of BB).
-Since 07/2017, the minimum amount is increased to HRK 3,328.20 (70% of BB).
+The minimum benefit amount is HRK 1,663 (50% of BB).
 If the "insurance period condition" is not met, the benefit is equal to the minimum amount.